amwer159/Transport-CV/README.md

-# Transport-CV
+# Transport_CV
-Transport_CV own project written in 2022
+Transport_CV own pet project that was written in 2021 for Android using Kotlin and MVI